 06.01 The following are the specific requirements for MML independent inspections:

+a.
+Selection of permittees.
+The NRC MML PM will use a “risk-informed methodology” (including the criteria listed in Section 06.01.a) to select MML permittees.
+They should select 5-15 percent permittees over the biennial review period, based on, but not limited to, the following criteria, in order to review the overall MML radiation control program:

+1. Select Priority 1, 2, and 3 permittees;

+2. Select a cross-section of program codes;

+3. Select a permittee that was not inspected during the previous biennial review period or was not recently inspected by the MML;

+4. Select a previously inspected permittee if a repeat inspection is warranted due to escalated enforcement or other safety issues.

-Coordination The inspector performing the independent inspection should the NRC MML at least weeks before the scheduled inspection date.
+b.
+Coordination.
+The inspector performing the independent inspection should notify the NRC MML PM at least 4 weeks before the scheduled inspection date.

+If the NRC MML PM or MML Program Coordinator expresses an interest in participating in the independent inspection, then the inspector should coordinate with the NRC MML Project Manager at least six weeks in advance in order for travel arrangements to be made.

-The NRC MML will notify the MML Radiation Control Program Director and determine if a member of its staff plans to observe the NRC inspection.
-(Alternatively, the NRC MML could arrange, in advance, a process and time frame for licensee notification, so that notifying the MML Radiation Control Program Director may not be needed for each inspection.)
+The NRC MML PM will notify the MML Radiation Control Program Director and determine if a member of its staff plans to observe the NRC inspection.
+(Alternatively, the NRC MML PM could arrange, in advance, a process and time frame for licensee notification, so that notifying the MML Radiation Control Program Director may not be needed for each inspection.)
+In addition, coordination may be necessary to gain security access to the facility.

-If the MML's Radiation Control Program staff wishes to accompany the NRC inspector, the NRC MML will notify the inspector and coordinate with the MML's Radiation Control Program staff.
+If the MML's Radiation Control Program staff wishes to accompany the NRC inspector, the NRC MML PM will notify the inspector and coordinate with the MML's Radiation Control Program staff.

 The scheduling of inspections should be determined by regional needs and generally should not be modified.
-Although the MML's Radiation Control Program will be provided with a list of the proposed inspections, individual permittee inspections should not be announced by the NRC or the MMLs Radiation Control Program personnel.
+Although the MML's Radiation Control Program will be provided with a list of the proposed inspections, individual permittee inspections should not be announced to the permittee by the NRC or the MMLs Radiation Control Program personnel.

-The inspector will coordinate with the NRC MML , to obtain an inspection report number the inspection.
+The inspector will coordinate with the NRC MML PM, to obtain an inspection report number prior to the inspection.

-Conduct of Inspection Follow the appropriate Inspection Procedure(s) from MC2800.
-As requested by the NRC MML , obtain additional information necessary for the biennial or any special issues.
+c.
+Conduct of Inspection.
+Follow the appropriate Inspection Procedure(s) from IMC 2800.
+As requested by the NRC MML PM, obtain additional information necessary for the biennial inspection or in support of any other special issues.

-Violations The following criteria should be used in citing violations identified during independent inspections of MML permitted activities:
+d.
+Violations.
+The following criteria should be used in citing violations identified during independent inspections of MML permitted activities:

-NRC will violations to the MML licensee under the following circumstances:
+1. NRC will consider issuing violations to the MML licensee under the following circumstances:

-The NRC identification of a violation of NRC requirements specified in Title 10 of the U.S. Code of Federal Regulations, except under the circumstances specified in Item 2(a) below
+(a) The NRC identification of a violation of NRC requirements specified in Title 10 of the U.S. Code of Federal Regulations, except under the circumstances specified in Item 2(a) below;

-NRC identification of a violation of a condition placed on the MML by the NRC, except under the circumstances specified in Item 2(a) below
+(b) NRC identification of a violation of a condition placed on the MML by the NRC, except under the circumstances specified in Item 2(a) below;

-NRC identification of willful violations of NRC safety requirements, material false statements, or falsification of records.
+(c) NRC identification of willful violations of NRC safety requirements, material false statements, or falsification of records.
 NRC will maintain and consider the option of reviewing and citing similar MML licensee-identified violations, on a case-by-case basis.

-The NRC will not violations to the MML under the following circumstances:
+2. The NRC will not consider issuing violations or pursue escalated enforcement action to the MML under the following circumstances:

-Severity Level IV or minor violations by permittees that have already been identified and adequately corrected, or minor violations that are identified by the NRC
+(a) Severity Level IV or minor violations by permittees that have already been identified by the MML Licensee and adequately corrected, or minor violations that are identified by the NRC;